+a maximum of two Optional Units can be selected from the Optional Units at level 7 and/or 8.
 The two mandatory Units would provide Robert with a solid foundation of customer service knowledge and skills.
 These Units are:

-- Demonstrate an understanding of customer service (SCQF level 7, credit points 6) - ◆ Demonstrate understanding of the rules that impact on improvements in customer service (SCQF level 6, credit points 6)
+- ◆ F3 Show Understanding of Customer Service (SCQF level 7, credit points 6) - ◆ F4 Show Understanding of the Rules that Impact on Improvements in Customer Service (SCQF level 6, credit points 6)